-Sixty percent of women surveyed by Sleepopolis said they’ve tried to get help for their sleep challenges, with methods ranging from meditation, natural sleep aids, medication, counting sheep, and working with a sleep specialist.
+Of the women who have sleep challenges, 65 percent have tried to seek help — or help themselves — with methods ranging from meditation, natural sleep aids, medication, counting sheep, and working with a sleep specialist.
 But plenty of women wait until push comes to shove before they start looking for help.

 The last thing Neale had time for when her husband started noticing her snoring and gasping for breath while sleeping was figuring out whether she had sleep apnea through a sleep study.
 But she knows getting to the bottom of it is essential to her health and is now pursuing solutions to sleep apnea, often diagnosed in women around the time of menopause, as it was for her.

 Neale has tried multiple solutions to improve sleep.
 She uses a wearable device that collects data on her sleep cycles, called Oura.
 She has moved her phone to the kitchen to avoid scrolling first thing, opting for a morning wakeup routine instead.
 She uses a planner to get those spinning thoughts out of her mind to settle into sleep, and works with a holistic doctor as her wellness coach.

 Casey adds that it can be helpful to work through stressors in your life that are causing anxiety and preventing sleep, with the goal not to eliminate them completely, but to just reduce them enough to get some rest.

 “Can I do anything differently?
 How can I reduce my stress this week, even if it’s 5 percent?
 What’s out of my control?”
 Casey says.
 She also uses scheduled worry time as a tool with clients to help prevent stressors from slipping into bed with them.